I can’t believe I have to even say this in 2017. But — don’t buy followers!

 Social Media Managers

 So, if you ask me, it’s bad enough if you do this for your own profiles, but if you are a Social Media Manager and are looking to do this for your clients because they are wanting a big growth in followers and activity, then shame on you.
 I feel like you know better.
 Or at least you should.
 This is the part that is concerning, at least to me.
 I feel like marketers already get a bad enough rap, but lying to the clients and purchasing followers doesn’t help the cause.
 Also, if your clients ask you to buy followers, I feel it is part our job to explain why this is such a bad idea.

 It’s our job to explain these things out when they come to you asking why this company has 25,000 followers and they only have 2,000.
 It’s our job to explain the idea of researching their profiles and seeing their engagement.
 Right?
 Like, would you rather have 2,000 super engaged and active followers who respect your company and enjoy your brand as opposed to 25,000 “followers” who never see your content?
 Or even if they do see it for some reason, they couldn’t care less about it?
 I’ll take the first option all day!

-Personally, I love building the followings, connecting with people, etc. It's part of the challenge.
-It's part of what makes it cool.
-It's part of why I love doing it.
-Not only that, you can say that you have a loyal follower base that you've built from nothing.
-You'll have a group of people that actually want to see your content, want to hear from you every day, and want to know what you are doing next.
+Personally, I love building the followings, connecting with people, etc. That’s part of the challenge.
+It’s part of what makes it cool.
+Honestly, it’s part of why I love doing it.
+Not only that, you can say that you have a loyal follower base that you’ve built from nothing.
+You’ll have a group of people that actually want to see your content.
+They’ll want to hear from you every day, and want to know what you are doing next.
 That is sufficient data for your company.
-That is data you can actually use for your company.
+This is data you can actually use for your company.
 That is a number you can look at and make good decisions for your company, for yourself, and for your clients.